TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 While Sámara is a unique and enchanting place, it’s not exactly like being on a tiny tropical island with a tribe of Indio.
 So why did I learn about slow travel here?
 The way I arrived and settled down happened something like the following:

-• The paradisaic surroundings while living in Tico time allowed me to think in peace and sharpen my senses without the distracting bustle of “western” life.
+• While living in Tico time, the paradisaic surroundings allowed me to think in peace and sharpen my senses without the distracting bustle of “western” life.

-• I learned initially from expats, met locals who spoke my language, then began to learn Spanish (I am still far from being fluent by the way).
+• I learned initially from expats, met locals who spoke my language, and then began to learn Spanish (I am still far from being fluent, by the way).

 • In time, I automatically adjusted to local ways, including the food, climate, daily life, habits, and general customs.

-• In a beach town, where travelers come and go, things soon become quite cosmopolitan.
-You gain a unique chance to meet all types of people from around the globe and form a worldview, even while observing how the interaction affects locals.
+• In a beach town, where travelers come and go, things soon become pretty cosmopolitan.
+You gain a unique chance to meet all types of people around the globe and form a worldview, even while observing how the interaction affects locals.

-• When spending a long time in a place, you eventually become part of the very picture where you can also spot yourself.
-Catching a reflection in a mirror of yourself with others can be very enlightening.
+• When spending a long time in a place, you eventually become part of the picture where you can imagine yourself.
+Catching a reflection in a mirror of yourself with others can be enlightening.

-Sámara just happened to be the place where it all came together, offering perfect conditions to teach me how to get the most out of traveling in the context of a local culture.
-The experience and wisdom I gained not only in Costa Rica as well as in all my subsequent travels have evolved into a set of maxims that now serve as a fundamental guide.
+Sámara just happened to be where it all came together, offering perfect conditions to teach me how to get the most out of traveling in the context of local culture.
+The experience and wisdom I gained in Costa Rica and in all my subsequent travels have evolved into a set of maxims that now serve as a fundamental guide.

-The author is an appreciator and advocate for pura vida.
+The author is appreciates and advocates for pura vida.

 Though I have been traveling and living abroad for over 25 years, I did not realize the value and lessons learned until after my two-year stint in Playa Sámara.
-My return to Sámara, a long-term trip in this unique land, visiting old and new friends, has caused me to reflect on how I have changed the way I travel and live.
+My return to Sámara, a long-term trip in this unique land, and visiting old and new friends have caused me to reflect on how I have changed how I travel and live.
 My senses are more acute.
 I am more open.
 My sense of empathy has evolved.
 I see every minute detail.
 I am more patient and less stressed.
-I am aware of the importance of leading a simpler and sustainable way of living.
+I know the importance of leading a simpler and sustainable way of living.

 From emerald jungle to the Pacific blue, this is the Nicoya Peninsula.